FilippoAiraldi/Xubuntu_custom_components/README.md

 # Xubuntu Custom Components
-Various custom scripts and configurations for Xubuntu
+Various custom scripts and configurations for Xubuntu.